Graduate Diploma in Economics

 All students are required to take and pass the following four courses which are taught in a combination of lectures and small class tutorials:

 Microeconomic Analysis, Macroeconomic Analysis, Issues in Economic Development, International Economics and Banking and Finance are assessed by written examination (80%) and assessed coursework (20%).
-Quantitative Techniques is assessed by written examination (100%).
+Quantitative Techniques and Econometrics are assessed by written examination (100%).
 Three-hour written examinations are held in May/June.
 There is no assessment for Preliminary Economic Analysis.